marsdrums/ReSTIR-reworking/2) The inputs.md

 A short range ambient occlusion is computed ray marching through the 4 depth layers.
 Ambient occlusion is computed by taking 8 samples per frame within the hemisphere above the surface; Samples are distributed using spatio-temporal blue noise.
 The AO isn't applied directly to the rendered image; rather, it's used to control the reservoir spatial reuse, and the ReSTIR resolve pass.
 More about that in the dedicated sections. (see restir.ssao.jxs)

+>[!WARNING]
+> Currently, i'm using uniform sampling to compute occlusion, but there's no reason why we shouldn't use cosine-weighted sampling for faster convergence and execution time.

 ## Previous-frame composited image

 The result of the previous frame is reprojected onto the current frame and used as source for indirect illumination; This process allows for computing multiple light bounces across frames.
 Only the diffuse component is reprojected at the next frame (because is not view-dependent).
 Reflections are fed back only if the surface is metallic. (see restir.past_frame_reprojection.jxs)